 Can a 30-60 day late payment be deleted that was incurred during the pandemic?

-Removing a recent late payment if you’re able to make all the past due payments?
+Removing late payments during Covid-19 if you’re able to make all the past due payments?

-In the event you’re currently able to make all payments and are financially stable, but just had a missed payment or two, then here’s what you need to do:
+If you’re currently able to make all payments and are financially stable, but just had a missed payment or two, then here’s what you need to do:

-Be sure that the phone representative is clear about you wanting the “late payment removed,’ which should not be confused with ‘getting the late payment fee reversed’ (although you can ask for the late payment fee forgiven as well ) .
-Now you can also suggest they back date a payment deferment for you, so that there was no payment due the prior month.
+Be sure that the phone representative is clear about you wanting the “late payment removed,’ which should not be confused with “getting the late payment fee reversed.”
+Now you can also suggest they backdate a payment deferment for you so that there was no payment due the prior month.

-If they don’t agree to remove the late payment or give you a back dated deferment to remove the late payment then make your payment to keep more lates from coming on and move to the next step.
+If they don’t agree to remove the late payment or give you a back-dated deferment to remove the late payment then make your payment.
+This will at least keep more lates from coming on and move to the next step.

-STEP 2: Engage the creditor’s ‘executive resolutions dept’ or ‘office of the CEO’
+STEP 2: Engage the creditor’s ‘executive resolutions’ or ‘office of the CEO’

-Just do a google search to either find the phone # to this department or google for the email address.
+Just do a google search to either find the phone # for this department or Google for the email address.

-If all else fails, simply find out the headquarters address of the lender and send an overnight letter with signature required addressed to the CEO.
+If all else fails, simply find out the headquarters address of the lender.
+Send it overnight and with a signature required, addressed to the CEO.
 Include your phone # and email, and chances are very high that you’ll get a response back.

 STEP 3: File a CFPB complaint against the creditor

 I’ve found this to be a highly effective strategy over the years.
-Consumer Financial Protection Bureau (CFPB) is the government agency whose purpose is to protect consumer rights in the financial sector.
+Consumer Financial Protection Bureau (CFPB) is a government agency whose purpose is to protect consumer rights in the financial sector.
 Their website www.consumerfinance.gov, has an online complaint portal, where you can simply have to do two things, state what happened and what resolution you seek.
-Once you file this complaint, the CFPB forwards the complaint to the creditor, who’ll be required to respond back in about 15 days with a resolution.
+Once you file this complaint, the CFPB forwards the complaint to the creditor.
+The creditor is required to respond back in about 15 days with a resolution.

 STEP 4: Hiring a Professional to Help: how to pick the right credit repair company

-Unfortunately, despite running a credit repair company myself for over a decade, I have to say that the credit repair industry is riddled with unscrupulous businesses, who prey on consumers.
-In-fact even the most successful credit repair companies, Lexington Law and Creditrepair.com were sued by the government consumer protection agency for charging illegal upfront fees and used devious marketing tactics which misled people into thinking their services would be free when actually it cost money upfront before providing any legitimate services.
+Unfortunately, after running a credit repair company for over ten years I have seen that the industry is riddled with unscrupulous businesses who prey on consumers.
+In fact, even some of the most successful companies in this field (Lexington Law & Creditrepair.com) were sued by our government’s consumer protection agency because they charged illegal upfront fees and used devious marketing tactics which misled people into thinking their services would be free when actually it cost money upfront before providing any legitimate services.

-So how do you pick the right company?
+So how do you pick the right credit repair firm?
 There are 3 things to look into.

-First is check their yelp page for reviews and read through them.
-Most other review sites, like google reviews, make it easy for anyone to leave a review, whereas yelp is very intelligent in filtering fake reviews.
-Back in the day the BBB used to be a credible source, but unfortunately, they’ve been known to list businesses in a better light which pay them.
+The first is to check their Yelp page for reviews and read through them.
+Most other review sites, like Google reviews, make it easy for anyone to leave a review.
+Yelp, on the other hand, is very intelligent in filtering fake reviews.
+Back in the day, the BBB used to be a credible source.
+Unfortunately, businesses that pay them may be listed with higher priority.